emmercm/www/src/blog/_amortize-your-learning.md.md

 If in the course of your daily tasks you have learned something generalizable or publicly applicable, blog about it!
 You would be surprised how helpful it can be to someone else.
 If the [Reddit blackout of 2023](https://en.wikipedia.org/wiki/2023_Reddit_API_controversy) taught us anything, it's that a lot of valuable knowledge exists on the internet, and sometimes it's only in one or two Google-crawled places.

+For example, I wrote [Bash Environment Variable Defaults](/blog/bash-environment-variable-defaults) thinking it was relatively fast to write and relatively niche
-For example, I wrote [Docker Shell vs. Exec Form](/blog/docker-shell-vs.-exec-form) mostly as an article to support [You Don't Need an Init System for Node.js in Docker](/blog/you-don-t-need-an-init-system-for-node.js-in-docker), but the former gets nearly 10x the hits.
+[Docker Shell vs. Exec Form](/blog/docker-shell-vs.-exec-form) mostly as an article to support [You Don't Need an Init System for Node.js in Docker](/blog/you-don-t-need-an-init-system-for-node.js-in-docker), but the former gets nearly 10x the hits.
 There is so much more information for Docker and related technologies that I thought it would get lost in the noise.

 Having an impact beyond your team is a key hallmark of staff+ engineers.
 What is more "beyond your team" than the public internet?
 I've published [77 blog articles](/blog) over four and a half years.
 I don't try to have much of a presence online beyond my website and projects